 Did you know that break-ins occur every 13 seconds in the U.S.?
 By the time you finish reading this blog post, about 9 homes will have been burglarized somewhere!

 While home burglary statistics can be unnerving, knowledge can be power.
-Let’s take a look at more surprising home break-in statistics that can help you become better prepared to protect your home from burglary.
+Let’s take a look at more surprising home break-in statistics that can help you become better prepared to protect your home from domestic burglary and violence.

 How Do Most Burglars Enter a Home?